 This trip will begin with New York’s only mass street skate, the Wednesday Night Skate.

 When you aren’t skating in New York you will have plenty of free time to explore the city and see the sites off skates.
-There will be one optional excursion to go up the Empire State Building and a final dinner but prices for these won’t be available until 2019.
+There will be one optional excursion to go up The Rock where we’ll see spectacular views of the city and the Empire State Building.

 How To Apply

 If you would like to book a place on this trip, follow the instructions below:

 If we already know you from a previous Skatefresh Trip

 Please email Trish at email@example.com and tell us you are interested.

 If you have never been on a previous Skatefresh Trip